 Managing your debt can be a challenging process where professional guidance really pays off.
-If you’re considering a debt management plan, Resolve can connect you with a trusted partner for a free consultation and payment quote.
+If you’re considering a debt management plan, Resolve can connect you with a trusted partner in the Resolve Network for a free consultation and payment quote.

-If you’re thinking about bankruptcy, we can not only connect you with licensed professionals in your state for a no-cost initial consultation, but we also can help you understand what bankruptcy would mean for your individual financial situation.
+If you’re thinking about bankruptcy, we can connect you with licensed professionals in your state for a no-cost initial consultation.
+We can also help you understand what bankruptcy would mean for your individual financial situation.